-Both parents have a legal duty to support their child based to their ability to provide that support.
+Both parents have a legal duty to support their children based on their ability to provide that support.
 Both parents can agree to the appropriate amount of child support and make this agreement part of a marital separation agreement.
 Child support payments, like alimony, may be incorporated into the divorce judgment or included in a marital separation agreement as well.

-At Belli, Weil and Grozbean Law Firm, we try to ensure that your child gets the best possible option.
+At Belli, Weil & Grozbean, P.C.
+Law Firm, we try to ensure that your child gets the best possible option.
 We also try to answer some difficult questions of our clients like:

 - How the child support will be determined?

 - How are child care expenses determined?

 - What counts as income for computing child support?

 - What about company-paid cars, business expense accounts, and other business expenses?